roots/bedrock/README.md

 * Remove the base option and be sure to define it in every environment it's needed
 * Only define the constant in `application.php` if it isn't already defined.

-#### Don't want it?

-You will lose the ability to define environment specific settings.

-* Move all configuration into `wp-config.php`
-* Manually deal with environment specific options
-* Remove `config` directory

 ### Environment Variables

 Bedrock tries to separate config from code as much as possible and environment variables are used to achieve this.
 The benefit is there's a single place (`.env`) to keep settings like database or other 3rd party credentials that isn't committed to your repository.